tedchen0001/OSCP-Notes/Off_Sec_PG/Shiftdel(WIP).md

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Shiftdel/Shiftdel_2022.01.11_01h09m45s_002_.png)

 When I was looking for wordpress vulnerability, I also found another [wordpress 4.9.6 vulnerability](https://www.exploit-db.com/exploits/50456), but it requires a verified account, so the credential We got early can be used here.

+On the other hand, the site running at port 8888 is phpMyAdmin 4.8.1.
+After searching, I found an available [RCE](https://www.exploit-db.com/exploits/50457) but it requires an authenticated account.